Fire and rescue services

 Strong seas and rips at some beaches pose a risk to swimmers.
 To stay safe:

-Transport and tour operators don't always follow safety and maintenance standards.
-This includes for:
+Transport and tour operators don't always follow safety and maintenance standards, including for:

 If you plan to do an adventure activity: